hbowie/SoftDevBigIdeas-23/content/Cohesion.md

 Body:

-When performing decomposition, elements that are closely related to each other should be grouped together.
+When performing [[decomposition]], elements that are closely related to each other should be grouped together.

 The relationships may be based on functional similarities, communication paths between elements, and/or interdependencies.